Examine model code with external loss function

 3. Change the computation of the model’s forward and backward sections.

-• Modify the samba.session.run() method to only work with image tensors (via the input_tensors parameter) and to only compute the forward section (via setting the section_types parameter to "FWD").
+• Modify the call to the samba.session.run() method to only work with image tensors (via the input_tensors parameter) and to only compute the forward section (via setting the section_types parameter to a list containing the single element "FWD").
 The raw output of the model’s forward() method is captured in the first element of the tuple returned by samba.session.run().

 • We use this output to compute the loss and gradients on the CPU.
 We pass the output to the CPU via samba.to_torch().